leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### Dataset & Translations

-To reply and understand you, Leon needs dataset and translations.
+To reply and understand you, Leon needs his dataset and translations.
-Indeed, dataset are divided into two parts: [expressions](/glossary.md#expressions) and [answers](/glossary.md#answers).
+Indeed, his dataset are divided into two parts: [expressions](/glossary.md#expressions) and [answers](/glossary.md#answers).

 - Every module has their own expressions and answers.
 - Each of these dataset has their own translations.